SSProve/ssprove/README.md

   ∀ (A : Type) (B : A → Type) (f g : ∀ x : A, B x),
       (∀ x : A, f x = g x) → f = g
 ```
+We further rely on the existence of a type of real numbers as used in the
+mathcomp library.

 Our methodology to find such dependencies is to use the `Print Assumptions`
 command of Coq which lists axioms a definition depends on.